 What to expect when you’re expecting… a ton of supply

-We hear that multifamily real estate is experiencing record levels of supply.
+Multifamily real estate is experiencing very high levels of supply.
 In fact, it’s hard to read about anything else in our sector these days.
-The sophistic analysis goes like this: supply is up, so rents are down.
+The sophistic analysis says supply is up, so rents are down.
 This is usually supplemented with a graph implying that the worst is yet to come.
 While this makes for good clickbait, it leaves more questions than answers.
 Namely, how can we be both oversupplied but in a ‘housing shortage’?
 What’s the correlation between supply and rent growth?
 And most importantly: how does demand factor into this?

 To determine what we should expect from this current wave of supply, we studied the last 20 years of data across the largest 100 markets in the US.
 As any ECON101 student could have told you: the impact depends not on supply, but on supply and demand.
 And demand is hot.

-Supply and Rent Growth: very distant cousins
+Supply and Rent Growth: Very Distant Cousins

-As to not bury the lead, supply change versus rent-growth has an R-square of zero with a slightly positive line of best fit.
+As to not bury the lead, supply change versus rent-growth has an R-square of zero with a slightly positive fit.
 We examined each of the largest 100 markets in the US, for each of the years between 2001 and 2023; each year, for each market we plot the supply growth (as a % of existing inventory) and their real rent growth (rent-growth minus CPI-ex-shelter) below.

-The R-squared is also zero when comparing supply growth to real rent growth in the following twelve months.
+The R-squared is also near zero when comparing supply growth to real rent growth in the following twelve months.

 When supply surges

-Some will look at that relationship and concede perhaps supply doesn’t matter in all cases.
+Some will look at that relationship and concede perhaps supply does not matter in all cases.
 But 2024 is not ‘all cases.’
 We find ourselves with extreme levels of supply growth (we’re told).
-To contextualize this, we can examine the historical impact of abnormally high supply.
+To contextualize this, we examine the historical impact of abnormally high supply.
 For each 100 markets, we found the year supply growth was at its maximum.

 It presents evidence that is hard to square.
 First, the average real rent growth wasn’t negative.
 This means that in 100 markets, at their highest year of supply on record, the safe bet was for rents to continue growing.
-And grow they did: in 53 out of 100 markets the rent growth was positive.
+And grow they did.
+In 53 out of 100 markets, the real rent growth was positive.

-More surprisingly, in only seven markets was the highest supply year the lowest rent-growth year.
-Conversely, in six of these markets, the highest supply growth year was the same as the highest rent-growth year.
+Surprisingly, in only seven markets was the highest supply year the lowest rent-growth year.
+Conversely, in six markets, the highest supply growth year was the same as the highest rent-growth year.
 This leads to our first conclusion: supply happens for a reason; the reason is generally (but not always) existing demand.

 That result is not very satisfying to those who are convinced high supply is to blame for falling rents.
 A common strawman goes, “so you’re saying supply doesn’t matter at all?”
 That is, of course, nonsense.
 Supply is half of the equation in the supply and demand balance that economists use to determine market-clearing rents.
 Where practitioners go wrong is by assuming that they can solve the equation without the demand variable.